Katie-Davies/DirtRider/README.md

 # DirtRider Fullstack

-A personal project that fills the gap in the market for hiring dirt bikes from individual people.
+An in development personal project that fills the gap in the market for hiring dirt bikes from individual people.

+## In Progress
+I am currently learning how to implement this with Azure AD and SQL so I am able to deploy on Azure cloud.
+Keep checking in to see the progress!

 ### User Story as Customer